Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

    5. Pre-sort data
    6. Once per minute frequency at the fastest

-## Stages
+### Stages
+1. table stage for 1 table load only
-1. Internal stages ... area to temporarily store data used in data loading process
+2. Internal stages ... area to temporarily store data used in data loading process
    1. User stage
       1. PUT and GET command
       2. ls @~;